pyamsoft/git-ssh/README.md

 git-ssh in your path before git itself is resolved, and then any program
 which expects git will now work with git-ssh.

+Note that overriding the environment to resolve first to git-ssh when calling
+git may pose a security risk in unforseen situations.
+This project does not
+guarantee the safety or stability of the system in the event that the
+environment is overrideen to use git-ssh for all git related calls

 ## Questions

 Questions or issues should be either posted in the issue section of this